 Elementor is currently one of the top plugins for WordPress.
 It was created in 2016 to provide helpful drag and drop functionality to designing a website with WordPress.
 It was a significant improvement over the old default WordPress editor and made designing website much more easy for an average user.

-However, now that WordPress has developed their own Gutenberg editor that continues to get better, it’s time to take a look at the honest pros and cons of investing in the Elementor eco-system for designing your website with WordPress.
+However, now that WordPress has developed their own Gutenberg editor and continue on with their new full site editing that continues to get better, it’s time to take a look at the honest pros and cons of investing in the Elementor eco-system for designing your website with WordPress.

 - Visual front end editor